-At Hamilton Glass Products we supply and install secondary glazing, replacement double glazed units and replacement triple glazed units.
+At Hamilton Glass Products we supply and install glazed units for secondary, double and triple glazed windows.

 When choosing whether to go with secondary glazing, double glazed units or triple glazed units the choice typically depends on what the customer is hoping to achieve.